 Men’s 'Live-In' Treatment Centre

-Established in 1975, Halton Recovery House is a 21-bed ‘live-in’ addiction treatment program.
-Using an evidence-based and gender-responsive curriculum that is trauma-informed, this holistic 42 to 84-day program provides an ‘abstinence-based’ approach to recovery; in a rural home-like setting, which offers the safety, serenity and support men need to begin their healing journey.
+Established in 1975, Halton Recovery House is ‘live-in’ addiction treatment program.
+Using an evidence-based and gender-responsive curriculum that is trauma-informed, this holistic 42 day program provides an ‘abstinence-based’ approach to recovery; in a rural home-like setting, which offers the safety, serenity and support men need to begin their healing journey.
 Our uniquely qualified and dedicated professional staff team – many of whom are also in recovery, deliver comprehensive services, which recognize men’s individual needs, situations and experiences.
 A physician, specializing in addiction and mental health visits on-site every week to tend to the often complex health needs of our ‘live in’ program participants.

-The Mississauga Halton Local Health Integration Network (Government of Ontario) provides core funding for sixteen beds, which are available to any man with a valid Health Card who meets the admission criteria.
+The Mississauga Halton Local Health Integration Network (Government of Ontario) provides core funding for our programs, which are available to any man with a valid Health Card who meets the admission criteria.
 Five beds are reserved for men with extended healthcare benefits or who pay privately for a "no-wait-admission".
 A program fee (*rate establish annually – contact us for details) is payable upon admission by every participant, to offset the cost of specialized program materials and activities.

 - Men, ages 18 and over, experiencing addition to alcohol and/or other drugs